To get the current URL in a Next.js component, use the useUrl

 .

-Note: It’s not possible to get the fragment in getServerSideProps
+Note: As you can see it’s not possible to get the hash/fragment in getServerSideProps

 because the browser never sends the part after the #